-^{} Defined for purposes of equity awards made after 2012 as at least age 55 with 10 or more years of TI service or at least age 65.
-For awards made before 2013, the definition of normal or early retirement eligibility in the relevant pension plan applies (see "2016 pension benefits").
+- Defined for purposes of equity awards made after 2012 as at least age 55 with 10 or more years of TI service or at least age 65.
+For awards made before 2013, the definition of normal or early retirement eligibility in the relevant pension plan applies (see "2017 pension benefits"). - This provision is not applicable to grants made after 2012.